verrazzano/docs/content/en/docs/setup/platforms/OCI/OCI.md

    $ export KUBECONFIG=<path to valid Kubernetes config>
 ```

-* Create the optional `imagePullSecret` named `verrazzano-container-registry`.
-This step is required when one or more of the Docker images installed by Verrazzano are private.
-For example, while testing a change to the `verrazzano-operator`, you may be using a Docker image that requires credentials to access it.
+* Optional step, needed only if your organization requires the use of a private registry to host one or more of the Docker images installed by
+  Verrazzano and those images have been loaded into the private registry.
+Create the optional `imagePullSecret` named `verrazzano-container-registry`.

 ```
    $ kubectl create secret docker-registry verrazzano-container-registry \
     --docker-username=<username> \
     --docker-password=<password> \
-    --docker-server=<docker server>
+    --docker-server=<docker server of private registry>
 ```
 ### Next steps